groupdocs-signature-cloud/GroupDocs.Signature-Products/english/signature/java/_index.md

       ## TAB ONE ##
       tab_one:
         description: |
-          An overview of the features supported by GroupDocs.Signature Cloud SDK for Java.
+          An overview of the features supported by GroupDocs.Signature Cloud.

         left:
           enable: true